mansi142003/freifunkpro/_projects/completed_irdest-basic-android-app.md

 project.

-The Irdest application architecture uses an RPC protocol to connect client to a persistant server that handles user, message, and network abstractions.
+The Irdest application architecture uses an RPC protocol to connect client to a persistent server that handles user, message, and network abstractions.
 In order to access these from Android code, some bindings in Java (or Kotlin) need to be created